UPPMAX/UPPMAX-documentation/docs/getting_started/get_inside_sunet.md

     ![A user that is outside of the university network sees nothing](./img/login_uppmax_bianca_website_outside_sunet_browser_short.png)

+    > A user that is outside of the university network sees nothing.

     - If you so a login screen, you are inside of the university networks

     ![A user that is outside of the university network sees a login screen](./img/bianca_gui_login_1st.png)

-    > A user that is outside of the university network sees a login screen
+    > A user that is outside of the university network sees a login screen.

 There are these ways to do this: